eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Characters/Ulysses.md

 ## [[Session 26 - Rocks Box]]
 Ulysses uses darts to knock Moiloc, Martin, and Branwyn unconscious.
 He kills the werewolves and gets some hairs from Branwyn, telling Brewster to stop by the chapel again later to learn about guns.
 ## [[Session 27 - Free Stoners]]
 Ulysses talks about his plan to kill Mora with bullets made from Branwyn's hair and a divine artifact, asking for Brewster's mask.
+He says Mora took his daughter as well.
 Ulysses claims to have also killed [[Laogzed]], but Brewster tells him that Laogzed is still alive.
 He also reveals that he hates Sootspots, but not wizards.
 ## [[Session 28 - Making a Plan (Finally)]]
 Ulysses agrees to join the party in Whitehall after he completes his ritual, which will take two days.
 Brewster gives him the mask to complete the bullets, and Ulysses teaches him how it's made.